|

 for the area because he was determined to allow the casual visitor to

-His plans were unobtrusive and were sidelined by DSE in preference to
+" My plans were unobtrusive and were sidelined by DSE in preference to

 plans offered by Wangaratta NKTR promoters led by Ian Jones.